Palm trees in the Florida sun.

 Social Engagement

-• Community Rewards Program - With the Community Rewards Program (CRP), customers help First Federal donate to specific projects when using their debit card.
-In 2021, First Federal committed $59,500 to local organizations through the CRP program.
+- Community Rewards Program - With the Community Rewards Program (CRP), customers help First Federal donate to specific projects when using their debit card.
+In 2023, First Federal committed over $51,800 to local organizations through the CRP program.

-• First Federal Foundation - The First Federal Foundation was established as a way for the organization to support community and economic growth on a larger scale, in addition to designating funds locally with guidance from the Commercial, Community Banking, or Residential Lending teams.
-Donations made in 2021 totaled $459,300.
+- First Federal Foundation - The foundation was established as a way for the organization to support community and economic growth on a larger scale, in addition to designating funds locally with guidance from the Commercial, Community Banking, or Residential Lending teams.
+Donations made in 2023 totaled $237,100.

-• FFB is dedicated to supporting low and moderate income schools through sponsorship of financial literacy materials and classes.
-Through our online financial education program, 6 high schools offer students the opportunity to learn financial literacy, at no cost to the school, teachers, or students.
-In the 2020/2021 school year, there were over 1,440 student log-ins, 700 workbooks donated, and 750 hours of student activity.
+- First Federal Bank is dedicated to supporting low and moderate income schools through sponsorship of financial literacy materials and classes.
+Through our financial education program, 6 schools offer students the opportunity to learn financial literacy, at no cost to the school, teachers, or students.
+In the 2022/2023 school year, there were 1,267 student log-ins, 740 workbooks donated, and 687 hours of student activity.

 Awards